nishtha-agarwal-211/ProductBrowser/README.md

 ```

 **Why `(created_at, id)` composite key?**

-- `created_at` alone has ties (multiple products same second)
+- `created_at` alone has ties (multiple products created in the same second)
 - `id` breaks ties deterministically
-- Together they form a unique, sortable cursor
+- Together they form a **unique, sortable cursor**

 **Result:** Even if 50 new products are inserted between page requests, the cursor points to a specific "position" in the sorted data that never shifts.
+Performance is O(1) regardless of page depth.

 ---